Networking — Info Tab

 Recent Events log — a chronological list of network status changes.

-"This section displays the latest network status changes."
+A chronological feed of the latest network status changes.
 Each row shows:

 If you see repeated "is initializing... / is ready" cycles in quick succession, the network interface may be unstable — check the physical cable connection.